Skip to navigation Skip to content

 Nancy Emery, home and cleaning expert at Tap Warehouse, says: "It's often the areas we don't think about that cause the biggest issues.
 Fridge seals, tap aerators and extractor fans are easy to overlook, but they can quickly harbour bacteria if left unchecked."

-Our recent UK cleaning habits report also highlights how often key kitchen areas are missed during routine cleaning.
+Our UK cleaning habits report also highlights how often key kitchen areas are missed during routine cleaning.

 Here's a breakdown of the key kitchen bacteria hotspots and how to clean them effectively.